ahandsomeChineseboy/inet/tutorials/queueing/doc/Demultiplexer.rst

 =============

-In this step, packets are collected periodically (randomly) by several active packet sinks (ActivePacketSinks).
-The packets are provided by a single passive packet source upon request (PassivePacketSource).
-The single source is connected to the multiple sinks using an intermediary component (PacketDemultiplexer) which simply forwards packets.
+In this step, packets are collected periodically (randomly) by several active packet sinks (:ned:`ActivePacketSinks`).
+The packets are provided by a single passive packet source upon request (:ned:`PassivePacketSource`).
+The single source is connected to the multiple sinks using an intermediary component (:ned:`PacketDemultiplexer`) which simply forwards packets.

 .. figure:: media/Demultiplexer.png